September 4 - 10, 2022

 A MOSAIC OF SUN-KISSED FLAVORS FROM LAND & SEA

-Join four-time James Beard award winning Chef and Owner of Centrolina and Piccolina, Amy Brandwein, for an epicurean voyage along the alluring Amalfi Coast.
-Our flavorful odyssey will take us from the sun-kissed lemon groves of the Sorrentine Peninsula and the legendary street eats of Naples to the Aglianico vineyards
+Join five-time James Beard award finalist Chef and Owner of Centrolina and Piccolina, Amy Brandwein, for an epicurean voyage along the alluring Amalfi Coast.
+Our flavorful odyssey will take us from the sun-kissed lemon groves of the Sorrentine Peninsula and legendary street eats of Naples to the Aglianico vineyards of Irpinia’s

-of Irpinia Wine Country’s leading female winemakers.
+leading female winemakers and sherbet sunsets of Positano.
 We’ll uncover the volcanic bounty of Vesuvius from its Piennolo tomato farms to its Lacryma Christi vineyards, and forage along the seaside slopes of the Costiera, as we savor Campania’s artisan food heritage from Colatura to Caciocavallo.

 September 4 – 10, 2022